immutable/zkevm-bridge-contracts/README.md

 ##### Pre-requisites
 `jq` will need to be installed before running the scripts.
 This can be done with `brew install jq` on a mac, or see [here](https://codeahoy.com/learn/introtobash/ch15/#installing-jq) for an online guide.

+You will also need to run `forge install` to install dependencies.

 ##### Instructions
 To set up the contracts on two separate local networks, we need to start running the local networks, then run `./deploy.sh`, which will run all four Forge scripts to deploy and initialize the contracts.